What Gluten Free Sage is all about:

 - The Wisdom you gain from your life experiences, lessons, and yes… adversity

-- The Power to have control of your thoughts, diet, fitness and well being
+- The Strength to have control of your thoughts, diet, fitness and well being

 And you don’t know how bad off you were until you are healthy and strong again.